Leaking/SlideSwitch/README.md

 ===========

-## About this SlideSwitch
+## About SlideSwitch

-A button they you can slide to open or close something
+A button that you can slide on or off

 ## How to use it